oyanzhi/tp/docs/UserGuide.md

 Edits a specified reminder from a specified person from the address book with a new reminder.

+Format: `rEdit CLIENT_INDEX REMINDER_INDEX h/HEADER d/DEADLINE`

 * Edits the reminder at the specified `REMINDER_INDEX` of the specified person at `CLIENT_INDEX`.
-* The indices refer to the index number shown in the displayed person list.
+* `CLIENT_INDEX` refer to the index number of the client shown in the displayed person list.
+* `REMINDER_INDEX` refers to the index number of the reminder to be edited in the list of the specified client
 * The indices **must be positive integers** 1, 2, 3, …​
 * Both the client index and reminder index must be provided.
+* `h/HEADER` refers to the header of the edited reminder
+* `d/DEADLINE` refers to the deadline of the edited reminder
 * Only one reminder will be replaced by the new reminder at a time.

 Examples: